algolia/jekyll-algolia/README.md

 The `algoliasearch-jekyll` plugin works for versions of Jekyll starting from 2.5, with a version of Ruby of at least 2.0.
-You also need [Bundler][6] to easily add the gem as a dependency to Jekyll.
+You also need [Bundler][6] to add the gem as a dependency to Jekyll.

 ## Searching

-This plugin will only index your data in your Algolia index.
-Adding search capabilities is quite easy.
-You can follow [our tutorials][7] or use our forked version of the popular [Hyde theme][8].
+This plugin will index your data in your Algolia index.
+Building the front-end search is of the scope of this plugin, but you can follow [our tutorials][7] or use our forked version of the popular [Hyde theme][8].

 ## GitHub Pages